mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.76 (September 14, 2025)
+-   **No Cap on Quick Actions:** The "Quick Actions" widget on the Dashboard now displays all available quests for the user, rather than being capped at 10.
+The list is scrollable if many quests are available.
+-   **Kiosk Mode Logic Update:** Optional, dateless `{singleTasks}` (Ventures) that can be completed daily will now automatically appear for all assigned users in Kiosk Mode, without needing to be manually marked as a "To-Do".
+-   **Updated Documentation:** The in-app Help Guide has been updated to reflect these new functional specifications.

 ### What's New in Version 0.1.75 (September 13, 2025)
 -   **Functional Specification UI Overhaul:** Implemented the full set of UI and behavior requirements from Bug Report #bug-1756437.